Couples Retreat: Critical reviews

-Couples Retreat was negatively received by critics.
-On Rotten Tomatoes the film has an approval rating of 10% based on 164 reviews with an average rating of 3.80/10.
+Couples Retreat was panned by critics.
+On Rotten Tomatoes the film has an approval rating of 10% based on 161 reviews with an average rating of 3.80/10.
 The site's critical consensus reads, "Despite a talented cast and some reliably pleasant interplay between Jon Favreau and Vince Vaughn, Couples Retreat leaves viewers stranded in an arid, mirthless comedy."
-On Metacritic, the film has a score of 23 out of 100 based on reviews from 27 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 23 out of 100 based on reviews from 27 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the film 2 out of 4 stars.
-He criticized the formulaic story and lack of character specifics, but says "Vaughn's well-timed and smart dialogue" is one of the better parts of the film.
+He criticized the formulaic story and lack of character specifics, but said, "Vaughn's well-timed and smart dialogue" is one of the better parts of the film.

 James Berardinelli wrote: "Despite being mediocre and largely forgettable, Couples Retreat is not unpleasant, although it's easier to recommend it for home viewing than for a trip to a theater."
-Dennis Harvey of Variety magazine wrote: "Film has some bright ideas and an appealing cast that only fly so high due to pedestrian execution."
+Dennis Harvey of Variety wrote: "Film has some bright ideas and an appealing cast that only fly so high due to pedestrian execution."
 Claudia Puig of USA Today described it as "Tedious, unromantic, sophomoric and only sporadically funny."

 Lawsuit

-A former model Irina Krupnik, filed a $10 million misappropriation-of-likeness invasion-of-privacy lawsuit, naming several defendants including the producers of Couples Retreat arising from a purported masturbation scene in which actor Jon Favreau uses a photo of her.
+Irina Krupnik, a former model, filed a $10 million misappropriation-of-likeness invasion-of-privacy lawsuit, naming several defendants including the producers of Couples Retreat arising from a purported masturbation scene in which actor Jon Favreau uses a photo of her.
 Manhattan Supreme Court Judge O. Peter Sherwood ruled against Krupnik, and she received nothing.

 Music

-A soundtrack was released October 6, 2009 by Relativity Music Group featuring many of the songs used in the film.
+The soundtrack for Couples Retreat was released on October 6, 2009, by Relativity Music Group and featured many of the songs used in the film.